Conversion of Paul the Apostle: Pauline epistles

 In the Pauline epistles, the description of Paul's conversion experience is brief.
-The First Epistle to the Corinthians 9:1 and 15:3–8 describes Paul as having seen the risen Christ:
+The First Epistle to the Corinthians 9:1 and 15:3–8 suggests that Paul saw the risen Christ:

 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles, and last of all he appeared to me also, as to one abnormally born.